eBayClassifiedsGroup/KomPaaS/README.md

 # KomPaaS
-Compact PaaS - PoC for small golang PaaS
+Compact PaaS - PoC for small based golang app PaaS closed in one container